-- health care system to care for people, and on the public health system to carry out contact tracing for the purpose of preventing further transmission. - E. Virus variants of concern which are more transmissible and have the potential to cause more serious illness, including among younger populations, are now present in Canada and the Province, and have heightened the risk to the population, if people gather together. - F. For certainty, this Order is directed at restaurants, coffee shops, cafes, cafeterias and food primary and liquor primary establishments, including pubs, bars, lounges and nightclubs, manufacturing facilities that have tasting rooms and private clubs.
+- E. Virus variants of concern which are more transmissible and have the potential to cause more serious illness, including among younger populations, are now present in Canada and the Province, and have heightened the risk to the population, if people gather together. - F. For certainty, this Order is directed at restaurants, coffee shops, cafes, cafeterias and food primary and liquor primary establishments, including pubs, bars, lounges and nightclubs, manufacturing facilities that have tasting rooms and private clubs.
 It is not directed at hospitals, licensed care facilities, assisted living residences, independent living facilities, correctional facilities, industrial camps, school and workplace cafeterias, cafeterias for residents attending educational institutions, or other cafeterias that serve food or liquor to residents, rather than to the general public. - G. For further certainty, this Order does not apply to events as defined in the Gatherings and Events Order, or to meetings or conferences held in hotels or anywhere else; - H. You belong to the class of persons to whom this notice is addressed; - I. I have reason to believe and do believe that - a. the risk of an outbreak of COVID-19 among the public constitutes a health hazard under the Public Health Act; - b. because the risk of outbreaks arising from people gathering to eat or drink in restaurants, coffee shops, cafes, cafeterias and food primary and liquor primary establishments, including pubs, bars, lounges and nightclubs, manufacturing facilities that have tasting rooms and private clubs extends beyond the authority of one or more medical health officers, and coordinated action is needed to protect the public from contracting COVID-19, it is in the public interest for me to exercise the powers in sections 30, 31, 32 and 39 (3) of the Public Health Act TO ORDER as follows:

-THIS ORDER REPEALS AND REPLACES MY ORDER MADE ON MAY 24, 2021
+AS OF 9:00 (NINE) AM ON JULY 1, 2021, THIS ORDER REPEALS AND REPLACES MY ORDER MADE ON JUNE 15, 2021